daikman/jimjam/README.md

 # GAME JAM
-This is the repo for the Unreal Project files.
+This is the repo for the Unreal project files.
 I also wrote a [git guide](https://github.com/daikman/jimjam/blob/main/git-guide.md) for this project!